gitoutplayed/SYSC-3110-Project/README.md

 * In-game Level builder

 ### Zombies
-* There will be more ZombieTypes in the future.
-Each will have special stats that makes them stand out from the Walker zombie.
-So that would lead to adjusting ZombieFactory and adding more sub classes of Zombie
-There will more status aliments caused by plants in the future, so more methods will be created to enable those debuffs in Zombie
+* There are 5 zombies, each unique in their movementspeed, damage, and health.
+The number of zombies per level is predetermined, but are generated randomly on the map.

 ### Tiles
-* There is potentially more TileTypes that can prevent the player from planting, so methods will be included for that potential
+* There are 3 tiles: road (zombie spawn), grass (where to plant new palnts and zombies travel through), and concrete (zombies' end goal).
+The tiles can be clicked on to determine the number of zombies on the selected tile.

 ### Plants
-* More plants will be added in the future.
-Each will have special effects that make them stand out.
-This will lead to additional subclasses of Plant being made, some fields added to class Plant, and the PlantFactory class slightly modified to handle other plants.
+* The plants each have their unique difference between eachother base on their stats.
+They provide different uses to the player for a variety of gameplay.

 ### Controller and View
-* The GUI will be implemented in the GameView class and the contoller will be implemented in the GameController class
+* The GUI is implemented in the GameView class and the controller will is implemented in the GameController class.